 - Where will I find respondents to take my survey?

 - What are the main objectives of this survey?

 - How will you measure the effectiveness of the survey?

-- What are the possible sources for bias in data collection?
+- What are the possible sources of bias in data collection?